Options

 ]

-In configuration mode, you can use an inline array, and the items will be joined with &&.
+In configuration files, you can use an inline array, and the items will be joined with &&.

 Specify manylinux / musllinux container images